gluster/redant/docs/BP/Ops/volume_ops.md

             options (str): options can be,
                 \[detail|clients|mem|inode|fd|callpool|tasks\].
 If not given,
                 the function returns the output of gluster volume status.
-Default - ''
+Default - '' excep (bool): exception flag to bypass the exception if the cmd fails.
+If set to False the exception is bypassed and value from remote executioner is returned.
+Defaults to True
         Returns:
             dict: volume status in dict of dictionary format
             None: In case no volumes are present